-Osteoarthritis, the most common form of arthritis, is a "wear and tear" condition that destroys joint cartilage.
-Joint cartilage is the tough, smooth tissue that covers the ends of bones where joints are located.
-It cushions the bones during movement, and because it is smooth and slippery, it allows for motion with minimal friction.
-Trauma, repetitive movement, or for no apparent reason, the cartilage wears down exposing the bone ends.
-Over time, cartilage destruction can result in painful bone-on-bone contact, swelling, and loss of motion.
+Osteoarthritis, the most common form of arthritis, is a wear and tear condition that destroys joint cartilage, which is the tough, smooth tissue that covers the ends of bones where joints are located.
+It cushions the bones during regular movement, and because it is smooth and slippery, it promotes motion with minimal friction.
+Trauma, repetitive movement, or sometimes for no apparent reason, the cartilage wears down, exposing the bone ends.
+Over time, cartilage wears away and can result in painful bone-on-bone contact, swelling, and eventually, loss of motion.

-What is total knee replacement?
+What is total hip replacement?

-The term total knee replacement is misleading.
-The knee itself is not replaced, but rather an implant is used to re-cap the worn ends of the bone as shown.
+The term total hip replacement is misleading: an implant is actually used to recap the worn ends of the bone, so the hip is not actually replaced, but the